ThoberDetofeno/python-challenges/script.md

 I have worked in software development for over 20 years.
 In the last 4 years, I've focused on AI engineering with Python, AWS, and AI models like Claude and GPT.

-Let me show you how I solved this challenge and the important decisions I made.
+Let me show you ... how I solved this challenge.. and the important decisions I made.

 ---